adsrmk/vitepress-latest/docs/en/guide/general.md

 <br>

 ### Site Details & File Path
-- **Site URL:** This is the primary address used by WordPress to generate internal links and redirects.
+- **Site URL:** Primary address used by WordPress to generate internal links and redirects.
 If you have recently changed your domain, ensure this matches your live environment.
-- **File Path:** This shows the root directory of your WordPress installation (usually public_html).
+- **File Path:** The root directory of your WordPress installation (usually public_html).
 You’ll need this path if you are configuring SFTP or managing files via the command line.
 <br>

 ### WordPress Version